-- 1. Approved subdivision.
-The parcel was created by a recorded subdivision; - Individual parcel legally created by deed.
-The parcel is under one ownership and of record, and was legally created by a recorded deed before the effective date of this Zoning Ordinance or the zoning amendment that made the parcel nonconforming; - Variance or lot line adjustment.
-The parcel was approved through the Variance procedure or resulted from a lot line adjustment; or - Partial government acquisition.
+- Approved subdivision.
+The parcel was created by a recorded subdivision; Individual parcel legally created by deed.
+The parcel is under one ownership and of record, and was legally created by a recorded deed before the effective date of this Zoning Ordinance or the - Variance or lot line adjustment.
+The parcel was approved through the Variance procedure or resulted from a lot line adjustment; or

+Partial government acquisition.
 The parcel was created in compliance with the provisions of this Zoning Code but was made nonconforming when a portion was acquired by a governmental entity so that the parcel size is decreased not more than 20 percent and the yard facing a public right-of-way was decreased not more than 50 percent.